SheepTester/longer-tweets/_posts/2026-04-02-ucsd-study-spaces.md

 and I want to list them here publicly before I forget.
 Here's my exhaustive list of study spaces, organized by college/neighborhood.
+This isn't a list of _good_ study spaces---it's on you to try them for yourself---but these are all places I've studied in before.

 Also, here's a list of intentionally 24-hour study spaces: